-The total remuneration paid to the aforesaid four (4) key management personnel (who are not Directors or the CEO) for FY2019 was approximately S\$1,128,000.
+The total remuneration paid to the aforesaid four (4) key management personnel (who are not Directors or the CEO) for FY2020 was approximately S\$1,184,000.
+As at the date of this Annual Report, the Group has only three (3) key management personnel (who are not Directors or the CEO), as one had resigned with effect from 1 February 2021.
+For more information, please refer to the Company's announcement dated 8 January 2021.